 Make your partner your partner in crime.
 Dance around the living room like maniacs.
 Quote your favorite funny movies and laugh until your sides hurt.
 Remember hilarious stories about crazy events you’ve experienced together.

 Bring back an activity that you loved as a kid.
 Were you obsessed with coloring?
 Buy a package of delightfully fresh new markers and an adult coloring book to awaken your inner artist.
 Enjoyed playing music?
 Dust off that old instrument and see what you remember.

 Recruit a play professional.
 Grab your kids, grandkids, nephews, nieces.
 Jump into their imagination and act out an epic battle between a knight and dragon.
 Bring to life their favorite tea party dreams.
 The possibilities are endless!

 Still feeling overly stressed and like you could use more help?

 High levels of stress can often cause a larger negative effect on your mental health.
 If you’ve been stressed more than usual and feel like you may benefit from mental health support, CDPHP has resources to help with your mental health needs.

 You can also give us a call at 1-888-320-9584 between 8 a.m. and 6 p.m., Monday through Friday to talk to someone who can help.
 If you need assistance after hours, call the number above and press “1” to be connected with our 24/7 crisis line.

-Sarah Bowman joined CDPHP® in November 2020 as a communications specialist.
+Sarah Bowman is a communications supervisor who joined CDPHP in November 2020.
 A life-long lover of words, Sarah brings the team 20 years of editing and writing experience gained through her positions at a digital media company, public relations agency, and book publishing house.
 She attended The College of Saint Rose in Albany, NY where she received her BA in Public Communications.
 Sarah currently resides in the Capital Region with her husband and son where she enjoys long family walks, Broadway shows, and finding the next great streaming series to binge.